-- Shopify launches Shop Pay Installments with Affirm
+- Shop Pay Installments enables payment flexibility

 - Shopify advances goal to make commerce better for everyone

 According to the launch announcement, “one in four merchants using [Shop Pay Installments] during early access saw 50 percent higher average order value compared to other payment methods.”
 Merchants that have already started using the tool have also seen almost one-third (28 percent) fewer abandoned carts compared to third-party BNPL tools.

 With minimal effort, e-retailers can add their Shopify product listings to TikTok, where customers can shop without ever leaving the app.
 Merchants will also be able to add Shopify product listings to organic TikTok posts as a way to harness the tremendous amount of engagement the platform generates.
-It’s worth noting that this partnership is exclusive to Shopify.
-No other e-commerce platform, including WordPress, BigCommerce, Squarespace, and Square, supports TikTok Shopping.

-This tool is included in the e-commerce platform and offers a way for SMBs and large organizations alike to expand their business to new international markets with a few clicks.
+In mid-September, Shopify announced in a product news statement that it had launched a new feature called Shopify Markets to “remove the complexity of international commerce.”
+This tool is embedded in the e-commerce platform and offers a way for SMBs and large organizations alike to expand their business to new international markets with a few clicks.
 From one central platform, businesses can control the domain, language, currency, pricing, logistics information, and more.

 This new feature makes it easier for businesses to broaden their commerce horizons, and it does so in a way that ensures their presence in each market is optimized for local interactions.
 For instance, localized domain and language settings benefit local SEO and create a more personalized customer experience, which in turn help drive sales conversions more broadly.

-Few e-commerce platforms on the market today make it as easy to manage and grow a global business.
+Few e-commerce platforms on the market today make it this easy to manage and grow a global business.
 Alternative platforms like WordPress require third-party add-ons that can be frustrating to manage, and some vendors like Square don’t offer support for international commerce at all.
 Shopify’s announcement offers a compelling solution for businesses that want simplicity without sacrificing opportunity.

 A week after the Shopify Markets announcement, Roku—a television streaming platform and hardware manufacturer—announced the launch of a new app for the Shopify App Store.
 This opportunity is motivated by Roku’s revenue goals for its OneView Ad Platform more than Shopify’s e-commerce functionality goals, but the announcement presents a unique opportunity for Shopify customers nonetheless.

-The streaming advertising platform operates similarly to social media or search engine advertising platforms.
+The advertising platform operates similarly to social media or search engine advertising platforms.
 Once a marketer has the creative assets finalized, all they need to do is select the appropriate audience, budget, timing, and duration for the campaign.
 Some professional-quality video marketing ads can be made using only a smartphone—they don’t need a big budget to have big results.

 Streaming services are transforming the media industry, and they are having a major impact on advertising opportunities for even the smallest of businesses.
 In fact, according to Roku’s press release, nearly half (49 percent) of all consumers polled in a recent study reported that “they have seen an ad on their TV streaming device that caused them to pause their TV and shop for the product online, a significant increase from 2020.”